60% of HR teams think retention is a big problem. AI can be a solution

 Analyze data with AI programs

 There are AI programs that analyze employee data, which can then determine how likely it is that they will leave.
 This assumption is based on various factors, such as work habits, career breaks, education level, and previous jobs.
 It can be particularly difficult to keep employees in the first few months, because the job description, for example, does not fit well with the work or because they are not properly supervised.
-In addition, the systematic overloading of the best employees with too much work leads to a quicker dismissal, as well as non-recognition of their performance.
+In addition, the systematic overloading of the best employees with too much work leads to a quicker dismissal, as well as a lack of employee recognition of their performance.
 Too little challenge or creativity in their work can be reasons why employees leave.
 Artificial intelligence and analytics process different data sets of employees to determine how they work and which method works best – for example: does the new introductory process work or does it drive people away?
 Do certain employees work too much?
 Artificial intelligence can also use data to measure the speed of keystrokes or the time spent on viewing slides.
 On this basis, the degree of interest in training modules can be determined, and advice can be given on how an employee learns the best.

 These are just two examples that show how the application of AI and machine learning can make the HR department much smarter.
 However, access to data is crucial here.
 And this data must be accurate, consistent, and easily accessible.
 Good data integration is the first step to success.
 With the right data integration solutions, the HR department can make informed and strategic decisions.